 - Freezing: place them into a freezer baggie and freeze for up to 3 months!
 I love doing this so they can be incorporated into quick weeknight meals.

-- Coat well with the marinade: the marinade helps keep the seitan moist in the oven!
+- Coat Well with the Marinade: Make sure every piece of seitan is well-coated with the marinade.
+This helps keep the seitan moist in the oven and imparts delicious flavors.

-- Small pieces cook faster: if you cut the pieces smaller than what is pictured in the post above, the seitan will cook faster.
-Decrease the cook time by 5 minutes.
+- Small Pieces Cook Faster: If you cut the pieces smaller than what is pictured in the post above, the seitan will cook faster.
+Be sure to decrease the cook time by 5 minutes to avoid overcooking.

 FAQ